Deforestation alert analysis#

 Metadata#

-Select to show the metadata panel, which allows you to validate the alerts identified by the driver using Planet VHR (very high-resolution) imagery.
-All information about the current alert will be displayed in this table:
+Select to show the Metadata pane, which allows you to validate alerts identified by the driver using Planet VHR (very high-resolution) imagery.
+The following information about the current alert will be displayed:

-The following sections will cover the editable fields of this table.
+The following subsections of this article will cover the editable fields in the Metadata pane.

 Alert ID#